Kyle-Swift/useful-code/SAS/Remove duplicate words from a single string.md

 Process flows as:
   1. New string = First word in original string.
   2. Do (from the second word until the last):
-    a.
-Pick the next word.
+      1. Pick the next word.
-    b.
-If this word isn't already in the new string, keep it.
+      2. If this word isn't already in the new string, keep it.
 Otherwise, move on.

 ```SAS
 data want;